YuMZyX/the-movie-stead/Plan - The Movie Stead.md

 - Remove movies from own watchlist ✔️
 - View 'My account' page with details

-Moderator can:
+Moderator:
 - Do everything that User can
 - Browse/sort users ✔️
-- Disable or remove users ✔️
+- Disable users ✔️
 - View each users reviews
 - View each users 'My account' page ✔️
 - Modify or delete unappropriate reviews by users

+Admin:
+- Do everything that Moderator can
+- Remove users completely ✔️
-- Appoint new moderators of existing users
+- Appoint or demote moderators ✔️